Ghislaine Maxwell pleads not guilty to sex trafficking charges | Law-Order

 Ghislaine Maxwell pleads not guilty to sex trafficking charges

-British socialite Ghislaine Maxwell pleaded not guilty on Friday to federal sex trafficking charges that she helped the late financier Jeffrey Epstein recruit and sexually abuse girls.
-Maxwell, 59, entered her plea in person before U.S. District Judge Alison Nathan in Manhattan to the charges, which were included in an eight-count indictment unveiled on March 29.
+British socialite Ghislaine Maxwell pleaded not guilty on Friday to federal sex trafficking charges in the U.S. case accusing her of helping the late financier Jeffrey Epstein recruit and sexually abuse girls.
+Maxwell, 59, entered her plea through her attorney before U.S. District Judge Alison Nathan in Manhattan.
+The charges had been included in an eight-count indictment unveiled on March 29.

 Prosecutors have accused Maxwell of grooming and paying a girl who, starting at age 14, gave Epstein nude massages and engaged in sex acts with him from 2001 to 2004, and that the girl recruited others to offer erotic massages.
 They previously had charged Maxwell with helping Epstein recruit and groom three other girls for him to sexually abuse from 1994 to 1997.

 Maxwell had pleaded not guilty to the earlier charges, which included two perjury counts.
-Her trial is scheduled to begin on July 12.
+Her trial is scheduled to begin on July 12, provided a courtroom is available and the judge rejects Maxwell's for a months-long delay.
 The perjury counts would be handled separately in a second trial.

 OBJECTIONS Maxwell's lawyers have long complained about her inability to prepare effectively for a July 12 trial.